aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 - `msg.sender` (address) is the liquidator address, ie `ALICE`'s account.
 - `params.receiveAToken` (bool) will be false, as `receiveAToken` is not allowed.

-The Issuer's Transfer Agent must take care to record this officially as a transfer of `RWA_1` between `BOB` (liquidated user) and `ALICE` (liquidator), rather than a transfer between the `RWA_1` RwaAToken contract and `ALICE`.
+The Issuer's Transfer Agent must properly record this officially as a transfer of `RWA_1` between `BOB` (liquidated user) and `ALICE` (liquidator) (rather than a transfer between the `RWA_1` RwaAToken contract and `ALICE`).

 ### Further Configuration

-Exact configuration details for eMode, isolated mode, flash loan premiums, and liquidity mining rewards are in progress.
+Exact configuration details for eMode, isolated mode, flash loan premiums, and liquidity mining rewards are to be determine.

 ## References